LLNL/conduit/src/docs/sphinx/tutorial_cpp_numeric.rst

 -----------------------------------

-In this example, we have an array in a node that we are interested in processing using an and existing function that only handles doubles.
+In this example, we have an array in a node that we are interested in processing using an existing function that only handles doubles.
 We ensure the node is compatible with the function, or transform it to a contiguous double array.